 What is HRSA doing in response to this emerging population?

 These data help us better understand the needs of this population and inform planning at HRSA’s HIV/AIDS Bureau, as well as by our grant recipients across the country.
 Over the past year, the HIV/AIDS Bureau has gathered input from experts in the field to assess how the RWHAP can provide the best care for aging people with HIV.
 One element that has emerged from these discussions is that the comprehensive, “whole person” approach to care that is the foundation of the Ryan White HIV/AIDS Program is the key to caring for older people with HIV.
 The traditional HIV care team may need to expand to include staff with expertise in age-related healthcare and HIV specialists may benefit from additional training in this area.
-More information on this topic can be found in the April 2018 edition of the HRSA CAREAction Newsletter, including examples of how RWHAP grant recipients address issues related to HIV and aging.
+More information on this topic can be found in the Aging with HIV (HRSA CAREAction, April 2018), including examples of how RWHAP grant recipients address issues related to HIV and aging.
 Training is also available through the HRSA RWHAP’s AIDS Education and Training Centers’ National HIV Curriculum (HIV and Older Adults section).